6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 - REPUTATION & TRUST

-Proactive and transparent communication of sustainability efforts builds goodwill and can improve product image, brand name and reputation.
+Proactive and transparent communication of sustainability efforts builds goodwill and improves product image, brand name and reputation.

 - ATTRACTING CAPITAL

-Reducing risk through sustainability management and communication can help signal quality and good management, providing potential for new sources of capital and lowering costs.
+Reducing risk through sustainability management and communication can help signal quality and good management, providing potential for capital sources and cost saving.

 - STAKEHOLDER ENGAGEMENT